Charin1/pitch-perfect/README.md

     ```

 4.  **Set Up PostgreSQL Database**
-    Connect to `psql` and run the following commands:
+    Connect to `psql` and run the following commands. **Note:** If you are updating the application, you may need to drop the old database first (`DROP DATABASE pitchperfect;`) to apply new schema changes.
     ```sql
     CREATE DATABASE pitchperfect;
     CREATE USER "user" WITH PASSWORD 'password';